stanford-policylab/opp/data_readme.md

   upon request.
 - Data is missing search/contraband information, as well as demographic information
+- disposition represents Description in the raw data; outcomes are derived from this column

 ## Wichita, KS
 ### 2006-01-01 to 2016-12-31